 Every woman is different, which means the amount of blood lost during a period differs from woman to woman.
 A large loss of blood can affect women physically and emotionally, and can be a very distressing time.

 Heavy periods (or menorrhagia) are hard to define, but if you feel you are using more tampons or sanitary towels than usual, or blood is leaking through to your clothes and bedding, this usually means your period is heavy.
-Heavy periods can also mean you need to change a pad overnight, you’re passing clots larger than a 50 cent piece, or you bleed for more than 7-8 days.
+Heavy periods can also mean you need to change a pad overnight, you’re passing clots larger than a 50 cent piece, or you bleed for more than 7 to 8 days.

 You should visit your doctor if heavy periods are disrupting your everyday life.
 Your doctor may want to investigate the possible causes of heavy bleeding to rule out any other health conditions which may be causing it.
 Conditions may be treated by medications, fitting an IUD or, in some cases, by surgery.

 Blood is full of iron, which helps red blood cells carry oxygen around the body.
 Heavy blood loss month after month can lead to a loss of iron resulting in iron deficiency or, if the iron deficiency is prolonged or severe, iron deficiency anaemia (low haemoglobin).

 The most common symptoms of anaemia include: